tmtsoftware/csw/docs/src/main/services/aas/csw-aas-native.md

 Scala
 :   @@snip [AppCommand](../../../../../examples/src/main/scala/csw/auth/native/commands/AppCommand.scala) { #app-command }

-@@@
+@@@ note
 We could have used a command line parser library here to parse the command names and options/arguments, but since our requirements are simple and this is a demonstration, we will keep things simple.
-However, we strongly recommend that you do use one the existing libraries.
+However, we strongly recommend that you use one of the existing libraries.
 CSW makes extensive use of [scopt](https://github.com/scopt/scopt).
 There are other libraries which are equally good and easy to use

 @@@